How to Find Stale Feeds with the Dinosaurs Window

 How to list stale feeds

-Edit the text field at the top of the window to choose a number of months.
-(You can also click the stepper on Mac.)
+On Mac: edit the text field at the top of the window to choose a number of months.
+(You can also click the stepper.)

 The default is six months, but you might want to see feeds that haven’t updated in 24 months, for instance.